 *This is back in the day when shops still came with an extra "pe" at the end and kernels were not the bridge between applications and processing centers in modern computers.

-Here's what Harold McGee has to say about salt-cured hams, which aside from basic taxonomy, are extraordinarily similar to corned beef:
+Here's what Harold McGee, in his book On Food and Cooking, has to say about salt-cured hams, which aside from basic taxonomy, are extraordinarily similar to corned beef:

 "High salt concentrations cause the normally tightly bunched protein filaments in the muscle cells to separate into individual filaments, which are too small to scatter light: so the normally opaque muscle tissue becomes translucent.
 The same un-bunching also weakens the muscle fibers, while at the same time dehydration makes the tissue denser and more concentrated: hence the close but tender texture."